dylanreed/dylanreed.com/about.md

 ***Why should you care?***

 You shouldn’t.
 Or maybe you should.
 I have experienced a lot in my thirty-four years and love to share those experiences with others.
 I have also started writing fiction, which is exciting for me.

-**Coming soon:**

-Dylan's first foray into long fiction: **Calliope and the Rogue Biologic** follows the adventures of Calliope Frankenstein as she starts classes at the Academy of Unnatural Sciences.
-Coming out Summer 2016 on Amazon.
-Sign up to receive updates and opportunities to be a beta reader.